Weeb-Devs/Laffey/README.md

   "SPOTIFY_CLIENT_SECRET": "For spotify support", "KSOFT_API_KEY": "For the lyrics.
 It depend on your choice", "GENIUS_API_KEY": "For the lyrics.
 It depend on your choice", "LYRICS_ENGINE": "There are 3 options. ksoft ; genius ; google .
-Google don't need any API", "NODES": [
+Google doesn't need any API", "NODES": [
     {
       "HOST": "Your node's host",
       "PASSWORD": "Your node's password",
       "PORT": 80,
-      "IDENTIFIER": "This node's identifier, it's up to you", "RETRY_AMOUNT": 3,
+      "IDENTIFIER": "This is node's identifier, it's all up to you", "RETRY_AMOUNT": 3,
       "RETRY_DELAY": 1000,
       "SECURE": false